lucidsoftware/lucid-programming-competition-2021/problems/FruitBasket/description.md

 ## Constraints
 * String input will never exceed 100,000 characters in length
-* all alphabetical characters will be lowercase
+* All alphabetical characters will be lowercase
 * Whitespace and other special characters are valid input

 ## Examples